firedrakeproject/firedrake/README.md

 ```

 ### HDF5

+PyOP2 allows initializing data structures using data stored in HDF5 files.
+To use this feature you need the optional dependency [h5py](http://h5py.org).

+On a Debian-based system, run:
 ```
 sudo apt-get install libhdf5-mpi-dev python-h5py
 ```

+Alternatively, if the HDF5 library is available, `pip install h5py`.

 ## Building PyOP2

 PyOP2 uses [Cython](http://cython.org) extension modules, which need to be
-built when using PyOP2 from the source tree:
+built in-place when using PyOP2 from the source tree:
 ```
-python setup.py build_ext -i
+python setup.py build_ext --inplace
 ```

 When installing PyOP2 via `python setup.py install` the extension modules will
 be built automatically.